Kuranm1/DocumentDB-Project/README.md

 # Document-Database
-This is Final project for my internship in Atypon 2022
+This is Final project for my internship in Atypon 2022.

-- I built document database from scratch using java
+- I built document database from scratch using Java/SpringBoot.
-- Queries of the database are based on HTTP Requests
+- Queries of the database are based on HTTP Requests.

 - The the project Consist of three part ( Client <= Master => Nodes)  and DemoApplication uses the client to make CRUD operations on the atabase.